Qrama/layer-elasticsearch/README.md

 juju deploy elasticsearch -n 3
 ```

-The above command would deploy 3 elasticsearch nodes, of which all are master, data, ingest, and tribe.
+The above command would deploy 3 elasticsearch nodes, of which all are master, data, ingest, and coordinator.
 This functionality mirrors that of the legacy Juju Elasticsearch charm, you can deploy and scale a cluster without worrying about node-types
 because every node is all node-types.